JT Daniels

-Jonathan Tyler Daniels (born February 2, 2000) is an American football quarterback for the Rice Owls.
-He previously played for the West Virginia Mountaineers before entering the transfer portal in 2022.
-Daniels previously played for USC and Georgia, winning the CFP National Championship with the latter as a backup to Stetson Bennett, before transferring to West Virginia in 2022.
+Jonathan Tyler Daniels (born February 2, 2000) is an American college football coach and former quarterback.
+He is the offensive analyst for the University of West Georgia, a position he has held since 2024.
+He played college football for the USC Trojans, Georgia Bulldogs (where he won the CFP national championship as a backup to Stetson Bennett), West Virginia Mountaineers and Rice Owls.

-Early years
+Early life

 Daniels was born in Irvine, California, the son of Ali and Steve Daniels.
 His father is Catholic and his mother is Jewish.
 He attended Mater Dei High School in Santa Ana, California.
 During his high school career, he passed for 12,014 yards with 152 touchdowns and 14 interceptions.